 Formal transfer pricing legislation was introduced in Ireland for the first time through the Finance Act 2010 for accounting periods commencing on or after 1 January 2011 in respect of transactions, the terms of which were agreed on or after 1 July 2010.
 Ireland's transfer pricing legislation is set out in Part 35A of the Taxes Consolidation Act 1997 (TCA).
+The Irish transfer pricing legislation is currently under review as part of a modernisation project and it is expected that new legislation will be introduced in late 2019, to take effect from 1 January 2020.

-Before the introduction of transfer pricing legislation in 2010, there were limited circumstances in which an 'arm's length' or 'market value' rule applied in Irish tax legislation.
+Before the introduction of transfer pricing legislation in 2010, there were limited circumstances in which an 'arm's-length' or 'market-value' rule applied in Irish tax legislation.
 However, there was certainly some familiarity with the concept.
-For example, capital gains tax rules always required the imposition of 'market value' on certain transactions undertaken otherwise by means of a bargain and arm's length; interest in excess of a 'reasonable commercial return' may be reclassified as a distribution; and, historically, income or losses qualifying for the (no longer applicable) 10 per cent corporation tax rate for manufacturing operations were calculated as they would for 'independent parties dealing at arm's length'.
+For example, capital gains tax rules always required the imposition of market value on certain transactions undertaken otherwise by means of a bargain and arm's length; interest in excess of a 'reasonable commercial return' may be reclassified as a distribution; and, historically, income or losses qualifying for the (no longer applicable) 10 per cent corporation tax rate for manufacturing operations were calculated as they would for 'independent parties dealing at arm's length'.